CJGreig/QGIS-Documentation/docs/training_manual/create_vector_data/create_new_vector.rst

    If you want to undo a change, you can press the |undo| :sup:`Undo` button or :kbd:`Ctrl+Z`.

 #.
 Remember to save your changes by clicking the |saveEdits| :sup:`Save Edits` button.
 #.
-Now continue to digitize the rest of your habitat polygons.
+Now continue to digitize the rest of your community series polygons.
 #.
 When done editing, click the |toggleEditing| :sup:`Toggle Editing` button
    to get out of edit mode.